Executive Summary

 2. CUSTOMER SERVICE - Routine Triage

-Many helpdesk and service teams are under pressure from high volumes of repetitive queries.
+Many helpdesk and service teams are under pressure from high volumes of repetitive queries, but the first AI opportunity is not always a customer-facing chatbot.

 3. OPERATIONS - Compliance and Reporting